protocol/nft-website/docs/tutorial/first-steps.md

 # First steps

 Developing apps and experiences for NFTs requires a bit of background knowledge and experience with blockchain smart contracts.
-This guide will walk through interacting with a very simple "hello world" smart contract from JavaScript, just to get acquainted with the tooling and libraries we'll use in later guides.
+This guide will walk through interacting with a simple "hello world" smart contract from JavaScript, just to get acquainted with the tooling and libraries we'll use in later guides.

 If you're already familiar with the basics of interacting with smart contracts, you can skip this guide and jump into [developing an end-to-end experience](./end-to-end-experience.md).